jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 ### 4.x.
 Making interim sites permanent

-* If an existing site is in 'interim' state, a new permit must be raised to add a 'permanent' reinstatement to the existing site.
+* If an existing site is in 'interim' state, a new PA must be raised to add a 'permanent' reinstatement to the existing site.

 _(Previously section 4.4 in Business rules v0.1 draft)_